As a School Council, we are here to listen and help out with your problems and try to improve Black Firs for everyone.

 How does the school council work?

-Each class has two class representatives (reps), a boy and a girl and they represent their year group in the meetings for the academic year.
+Each class has two class representatives (reps), a boy and a girl (Year 5&6 have four) and they represent their year group in the meetings for the academic year.

 When and where are the meetings?